ConstantineLignos/MORSEL/README.md

 the analysis to `out.txt`, write the log to `log.txt`, and use the conservative parameter set do the following:

-`java -jar target/morsel-1.0-SNAPSHOT-jar-with-dependencies.jar data/test/brown_wordlist.txt out.txt log.txt params/conservative.txt`
+`java -jar target/morsel-1.0-SNAPSHOT-jar-with-dependencies.jar data/test/brown_wordlist.txt out.txt params/conservative.txt > log.txt`

 If you're using a data set of any significant size, you'll want to increase Java's maximum heap size, see Java's `Xmx` flag.